I love medlars and enjoy giving tips on how to grow this wonderful specimen.

 Grow Your Own Medlars

-Medlars are small trees with attractive flowers and decorative edible fruits which in taste and texture resemble apple puree.
-They are unusual, hardy, disease resistant and will give you a hearty crop of delicious medlars for eating raw, making jam, or cheese and jelly.
+Medlars are small trees with attractive flowers and decorative edible fruits which, in taste and texture, resemble apple puree.
+They are unusual, hardy, and disease resistant and will give you a hearty crop of delicious medlars for eating raw, making jam, cheese or jelly.
 They are ready mid or late November when most of the other fruit is finished.

 It's a shame that they've fallen from favour in recent years, because they were known to the ancients and were favourites of the Victorians, in Britain at least.